hamzeen/electron-test-automation/README.md

 # Bolilerplate Electron Application with Test Automation

-This is a guinea pig application to showcase how to do ["Automated Testing of Electron Applications using WebdriverIO"](https://sched.co/1Q1Fa)
+This is a sample application to showcase how to do ["Automated Testing of Electron Applications using WebdriverIO"](https://sched.co/1Q1Fa).
+It is a clone of the repo which Christian Bromann used in this talk: https://www.youtube.com/watch?v=Z0AjtxuPVZs

 ## Quick Start